Spreading and Structural Balance on Signed Networks

 Therefore, depending on how far the signed network is from being balanced or antibalanced, it can have performance closer to that of balanced or antibalanced networks. \begin{enumerate}[label=(\roman*)] \item If $d_b(G) < d_a(G)$, we expect $G$ to be closer to being balanced.
-Then $\forall v_i,v_j\in V, t > 0$, we expect that most walks of length $t+1$ connecting nodes $v_i,v_j$ have the same sign as most walks of length $t$, thus $\mathbf{W}^t$ tends to maintain the same sign pattern over time. \item If $d_b(G) > d_a(G)$, we expect $G$ to be closer to being antibalanced.
-Then $\forall v_i,v_j\in V, t > 0$, we expect that most walks of length $t+1$ connecting nodes $v_i,v_j$ have the opposite sign as most walks of length $t$, thus $\mathbf{W}^t$ tends to alternate the sign pattern over time. \end{enumerate} From Theorem \ref{the:strict-unb-rho}, $\rho(\mathbf{W}) < \rho(\bar{\mathbf{W}})$ where $\rho(\cdot)$ is the spectral radius or the eigenvalue of the largest magnitude, thus when $t$ is sufficiently large, elements in $\mathbf{W}^t$ will have smaller magnitude than those in $\bar{\mathbf{W}}^t$.
+Then $\forall v_i,v_j\in V, t > 0$, we expect that most walks of length $t+1$ connecting nodes $v_i,v_j$ have the same sign as most walks of length $t$ (if any), thus $\mathbf{W}^t$ tends to maintain the same sign pattern over time. \item If $d_b(G) > d_a(G)$, we expect $G$ to be closer to being antibalanced.
+Then $\forall v_i,v_j\in V, t > 0$, we expect that most walks of length $t+1$ connecting nodes $v_i,v_j$ have the opposite sign as most walks of length $t$ (if any), thus $\mathbf{W}^t$ tends to alternate the sign pattern over time. \end{enumerate} From Theorem \ref{the:strict-unb-rho}, $\rho(\mathbf{W}) < \rho(\bar{\mathbf{W}})$ where $\rho(\cdot)$ is the spectral radius or the eigenvalue of the largest magnitude, thus when $t$ is sufficiently large, elements in $\mathbf{W}^t$ will have smaller magnitude than those in $\bar{\mathbf{W}}^t$.